 Wright was a leader of the Prairie School movement, which is exemplified by his Prairie homes built between 1900 and 1914.
 Born in the Midwest, the Prairie School attempted to develop a distinctly American architectural style that was not influenced at all by European styles.
 Low-pitched roofs, overhanging eaves, and an open floor plan are hallmarks of the style.
 The wide, flat expanse of the buildings was meant to mimic the prairie landscape found in the surrounding area.
 Natural materials like wood and stone also help integrate the buildings with the environment, something that would become increasingly important to Wright’s work.

-He also used coordinated design elements based on nature throughout the homes, whether in stained glass or custom designed furniture.
+He also used coordinated design elements based on nature throughout the homes, whether in stained glass or custom-designed furniture.
 The Robie House in Chicago is a prime example of his residential work during this period, while the Unity Temple in Oak Park is a public building done in the Prairie style.
+Both of these buildings remain some of Frank Lloyd Wright's most famous pieces of architecture.

 Frank Lloyd Wright, written by former apprentice Bruce Brooks Pfeiffer, gives a comprehensive look at all the architect's work.